evronylab/NanoSeqTools/README.md

 # **NanoSeqTools**

-This R package contains functions for analysis of NanoSeq data that was processed with the standard [NanoSeq pipeline](https://github.com/cancerit/NanoSeq).
+This R package contains functions for analysis of NanoSeq data that was processed with the standard [NanoSeq pipeline](https://github.com/cancerit/NanoSeq) or [DupCaller](https://github.com/AlexandrovLab/DupCaller).

 ### Outline
 - [Prerequisites](#prerequisites)